All Episodes

 That's why he won't go over and fight ISIS.

-I I got a story.
+I got a story.

-You know the guy, uh what's his name?
+You know, the guy, what's his name?

-I hang on, I have the story in my stack of stuff here.
+I have the story in my stack of stuff here.

-Keith Brunfeld uh Broomfield, he was killed fighting against ISIS in Syria.
+He was killed fighting against ISIS in Syria.

-He's he's died fighting against ISIS in Syria.
+He's died fighting against ISIS in Syria.

-Do we really want him to have that power, the trade power for an agreement that is locked in the bowels of Congress and won't come out until they pass the deal.
+Do we really want him to have that power, the trade power, for an agreement that is locked in the bowels of Congress and won't come out until they pass the deal?

-That's that's the thing that gets me.
+That's the thing that gets me.

-I mean, there have been multiple stories in major news organizations about how to they have to go into a room that the press is not allowed into to read the agreement.
+I mean, there have been multiple stories in major news organizations about how they have to go into a room that the press is not allowed into to read the agreement.

 This is what Nancy Pelosi and the Democrats did with Obamacare.